Offerings from a no-dough foundation to a glorious crown of tortilla corn chips.

 .
 1/8 tsp. (.5ml) sea salt

-. a generous handful of roasted hazelnuts or almonds, crushed (optional)
+. generous handful of roasted nuts of choice (optional)

 PREPARATION: